shalodin/passwordLocker/README.md

 ## Description

 A simple python program which can be executed  in the terminal.
-The app, stores user's account credentials for various accounts and you can  also generates passwords.
+The app, stores user's account credentials for various accounts and you can  also generate passwords.

 ## Technologies Used
 * Python3.10